BIOL275-MSUM/BIOL275-MSUM.github.io/data-sets.Rmd

 -   [GBIF](https://www.gbif.org/).
 Global Biodiversity Information Facility.
 Geolocated occurrence data for all species worldwide, aggregated from many other data sources.
 Challenge level: Moderate

+    -   [rgbif package](https://github.com/ropensci/rgbif) on GitHub - read the intro on the README for more links to vignettes, reference, articles, and a published paper

 ## Environmental data

 -   [NEON](https://www.neonscience.org/data).
 The National Science Foundation's National Ecological Observatory Network (NEON) is a continental-scale observation facility operated by Battelle and designed to collect long-term open access ecological data to better understand how U.S. ecosystems are changing.
 The comprehensive data, spatial extent and remote sensing technology provided by NEON will enable a large and diverse user community to tackle new questions at scales not accessible to previous generations of ecologists.
 Challenge level: Difficult